Marvel's Most Wanted: No pick-up and future

 In April 2016, Marvel's Most Wanted was seen to be "a no-brainer" for a series pick-up by industry insiders.
 However, in early May it was said to be "cooling" and "not considered the lock it once was".
 At that time, the producers were prepping "if-come" orders, "deals with writers that will come into effect in the event a pilot is picked [up] to series".
 On May 12, 2016, the pilot was passed on by ABC, with Lee's successor Channing Dungey explaining that Marvel's Most Wanted "did not feel as strong as some of the other pilots that we shot.
 We talked about it with Marvel and we all came to an agreement that we want to figure out what the next show is that we do together, is something that we all feel is as creatively strong as it can be."
 However, Dungey said that ABC was open to the series being shopped to another network if Marvel found "another home" for it.
 Loeb also acknowledged this possibility, but said that the series was designed "to do a very specific thing" alongside S.H.I.E.L.D. on ABC.
-In June 2018, Loeb indicated that Marvel did not have the ability to release the pilot, as any potential release was controlled by ABC.
+In June 2018, Loeb indicated that Marvel could not release the pilot, as any potential release was controlled by ABC.